 High-yield corporate-bond spreads have been decreasing in the last few months both in the US and the Euro Area.

 They reached their lowest levels since the beginning of 2022.
+The spread between the Euro Area and the US has also been decreasing

 High yield corporate bond spreads - Since 2000

 High yield corporate bond spreads-Since 2022